 Buying Treasures of Wine and Olive Oil

-Once we had completed our dinner, we exited to a little shop on the property where we could buy their wine and olive oil.
-I brought home several bottles of their Chianti and Chianti Reserva along with a tin of olive oil.
+Once we had completed our dinner, we had time to visit a shop where we could buy their wine and olive oil.
+I brought home several bottles of wine along with a tin of olive oil.
 Treasures to share and to enjoy back home.

-Planning a Visit to the Castello di Trebbio
+Planning a Visit to the Castello del Trebbio

 Vintage Equipment in the Courtyard

-In addition to a Tour like ours, you can also plan to stay on site in one of their apartments or villas.
-They have 5 apartments and 2 villas with a garden and private pool.
+In addition to a day tour like ours, you can also plan to stay on site in one of their apartments or villas.
+They have 5 apartments and 2 villas with a garden and a private pool.
 They offer Cooking Classes, Wine Tastings, Olive Oil Tastings, a Saffron tour, Picnics and even Guided Hikes.

-You can also plan a Wedding there complete with the reception feast and rooms for guests.
-From late October through November you can participate in the Olive Harvest.
-Following the process from harvest to crushing for oil.
+You can also plan a Wedding there complete with the reception feast and rooms for your guests.
+From late October through November you can participate in the Olive Harvest where you will follow the process from harvest to crushing to make oil.

 A Beautiful View of the Tuscan Hills through the Courtyard Gates

-I think that Castello di Trebbio has much to offer to someone who wants to mix some history, with authentic Tuscan wine and olive oil making, or just have a wonderful meal and experience in the hills of Tuscany.
+I think that Castello del Trebbio has much to offer to someone who wants to mix some history with authentic Tuscan products, or just have a wonderful meal and experience in the hills of Tuscany.

 I am looking forward to my next visit there (because now I HAVE to go back)….maybe I will even stay in one of the villas!